Cursor vs Windsurf (2026): AI IDE Showdown, Agent Mode vs Speed

 Verdict

-There's no universal winner.
+There is no blanket winner.
 These are genuinely different tools optimized for different workflows.

-Choose Cursor if you want the most autonomous coding experience — Agent mode, parallel agents, Background Agents, and Bugbot create a workflow where you describe features and the AI builds them across your entire codebase.
-Best for developers who live in VS Code and want maximum AI autonomy.
+Choose Cursor if autonomy is the goal: Agent mode, parallel agents, Background Agents, and Bugbot create a stack where you describe features and review branches instead of writing them.
+Best for VS Code natives who want to lean hardest on AI for daily work.

 FAQ

 Can I use Windsurf in JetBrains?
 Yes.
 Windsurf offers plugins for 40+ IDEs including all JetBrains IDEs, Vim, Neovim, and Xcode.
-Cursor only works as its own VS Code fork.
+Cursor only runs as its own VS Code fork.

 Does Cursor have background agents?
 Yes.
-Background Agents run async in cloud sandboxes, Bugbot auto-reviews PRs, and you can run up to 8 parallel agents in git worktrees.
+Background Agents run async in cloud sandboxes.
+Bugbot auto-reviews PRs.
+You can run up to 8 parallel agents in git worktrees.

 Written by